blaineventurine/home-automation-docker/README.md

 * Setup Emby/Plex/Kodi and integrate with Organizr
 * Setup a CI/CD pipeline for my personal website from a self-hosted GitLab instance to AWS or Azure
 * phpIPAM, for IP address management
-* Bookstack, a simple wiki for organizing information like what's contained in this document
 * Migrate OpenVPN to a container
 * Container health checks